About Zoe Clark-Coates

 The company carved a niche as a forward thinking events agency, and built a clientele that included BUPA, Barclaycard, Fuji, and Coca-Cola, as well as developing its own prestigious events portfolio.
 Zoe’s creativity and leadership are key strengths that can be seen in all of her roles, and these allowed their company to flourish and develop a solid reputation for delivering exceptional and unique events, projects and PR campaigns.

 In 2007 Zoe and Andy lost their first baby, a deeply traumatic experience for anyone to go through, but sadly it was followed by a further four losses.
 To read more of Zoe’s personal story, please visit the Saying Goodbye website.
 Having worked through the pain of their losses, and seeing how little support was available to people, Zoe wanted to use their experience, to help others.

-During the last 4-years, Zoe has become a leading voice on subjects such as baby loss, loss, grief, bereavement, family, relationships and other issues.
+During the last 5-years, Zoe has become a leading voice on subjects including loss, grief, bereavement, family, relationships and other issues.
 Her skill as a writer was noticed by Arianna Huffington of the Huffington Post, who personally asked Zoe to write articles for the Huff.
 Zoe conducts numerous TV and Radio appearances each week and has become a regular guest and commentator on BBC Breakfast.

-Zoe’s debut book ‘Saying Goodbye’ will be released on the 15th of September 2017, and is available for pre-order now from Amazon via this link – ‘Saying Goodbye Order‘.
+Zoe’s debut book ‘Saying Goodbye’ was released on the 15th of September 2017, and is available from Amazon via this link – ‘Saying Goodbye Order‘.
 This book has been embraced by the medical profession, and many NHS Trusts across the UK are now providing this as a fundamental resource in helping people through grief.